aws-samples/serverless-patterns/lambda-efs-cdk/README.md

 # Amazon API Gateway to Lambda to Amazon EFS

-TThis is a pattern from Danilo Poccia that attaches an EFS file system to your lambda function to give it expandable, persistent storage.
-Having this level of storage in a Lambda Function opens the door to many new possibilities (multiple functions can even use the same file system)
+This pattern attaches an EFS file system to your Lambda function to give it expandable, persistent storage.
+Having this level of storage in a Lambda function opens the door to many new possibilities (multiple functions can even use the same file system)

-Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/ambda-efs-cdk
+Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/apigw-http-api-lambda-efs-cdk

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.